ETHICS AND COMPLIANCE OVERSIGHT

 Integrity is as foundational to our business as safety.
-All our leaders and employees play a critical role in ensuring we conduct business consistent with our values, help individuals do the right thing and treat our coworkers, customers and communities with respect.
-Consistent with our values, we always act ethically with honesty, humility and accountability.
+All our leaders and employees play a critical role in creating an environment where our business practices are consistent with our values - helping individuals do the right thing and treating our coworkers, customers and communities with respect.
 An ethics and compliance key performance indicator component for all non-bargaining, non-physical employees in our annual incentive compensation program drives employee accountability and reinforces the importance of a strong culture of ethics and integrity.
 The Office of Ethics and Compliance (OEC) oversees organization-wide compliance, assurance, training and communications.

 We are focused on embedding a culture of uncompromising integrity and ethical behavior throughout the company.
-Key components of our efforts include:
+Key efforts include:

-Some of the key steps we’ve completed to create a leading ethics and compliance program are included in our Investor FactBook, which can be accessed here.
+Pleaes see our Investor FactBook to read more about the key steps we've completed to create a leading ethics and compliance program.

 The Power of Integrity applies to all FirstEnergy employees, officers and directors, regardless of role, seniority or tenure at the company.
 Anyone whose actions are found to be inconsistent with the expectations in The Power of Integrity will be held accountable and may be subject to disciplinary action.